Edinburgh Travel Insurance

 - The weather can be miserable.
 It rains without warning due to its proximity to the North Sea.
 Be sure to carry an umbrella and raincoat.
 It can also be chilly, even during the warmer months, so shorts would probably not be a good option.

 - While most everyone speaks English here, the local accent may completely change the sound of the English you are used to.
 Looking up some familiar terms commonly used may help with this.

-- Scotland has wanted to break away from the United Kingdom for a long while.
-Politics can be a touchy subject in this part of the world, so better to refrain from this topic if possible.
+- Residents have differing opinions on whether or not Scotland should break away from the United Kingdom, and not everyone agrees.
+Politics can be a touchy subject in this part of the world, so it is better to refrain from this topic if possible.